grame-cncm/faust/architecture/api/README.md

 Common options for all platforms:

-- `opt native|generic`: to activate the best compilation options for the native or generic CPU.
+- `-opt native|generic`: to activate the best compilation options for the native or generic CPU.
-- `nvoices <num>` : creates a polyphonic object with <num> voices.
+- `-nvoices <num>` : creates a polyphonic object with <num> voices.
-- `effect <effect.dsp>`: adds an effect to the polyphonic synth (this option is ignored if -nvoices is not specified).
+- `-effect <effect.dsp>`: adds an effect to the polyphonic synth (this option is ignored if -nvoices is not specified).
-- `effect auto`: adds an effect (extracted automatically from the dsp file) to the polyphonic synth (this option is ignored if -nvoices is not specified).
+- `-effect auto`: adds an effect (extracted automatically from the dsp file) to the polyphonic synth (this option is ignored if -nvoices is not specified).
-- `nodoc` : prevents documentation from being generated.
+- `-nodoc` : prevents documentation from being generated.
-- `nozip` : prevents generated files to be put in a zip file.
+- `-nozip` : prevents generated files to be put in a zip file.

 ### Android Support